zdsmit/Bandroom-frontend/devNotes.md

   -May need to streamline this process in the future -Next to do: start building instrument resource as child of music store -Might want to consider making separate table for instruments on the backend as well

+9/17 6:13 PM
+  -Created an instrument resource in backend database -Made all the needed files for it on the frontend, though most are empty -Should function about the same as the music store resources